Here’s what you need to create the ultimate home gym

 When it comes to fitting out your home with a private gym, however, there are a few essentials you should never be without.
 From a trusty multigym and some reliable free weights to the best in technical clothing, we’ve scouted out the most advanced kit to take your workout to the next level.

 Variety is as important, however, as technology.
-The humble dumbbell and its swinging brother, the kettlebell, are good friends to the muscle-bound, and it’s important to ensure your water bottle and mat set a firm foundation for your home gym.
+The humble dumbbell and its swinging brother, the kettlebell, are good friends to the muscle-bound, and it’s important to ensure your water bottle and recovery tools set a firm foundation for your home gym.
 So, if you’re looking to upgrade your workout, here are the best products to beef up your exercise regime.

 Buy one machine, but a machine that does it all